Your Special Needs Dog and Minding | Dog Minding Sydney

 - Does your minder display confidence with handling your pet?

 - Does the minder ask relevant questions about the special needs of your pet and their routine?

 - Does your dog feel comfortable around your minder?

 - Can the minder handle your pooch outside the home (while walking, in the park, etc.)?

 - Does your minder hesitate with any of your dog’s special regimen such as medicating, special dietary requirements etc.?

 - Should your dog display defensiveness or fearful reactions to your minder, does he or she calmly and capably remedy the situation?

 - Who does the minder call on if they need support?
 It is important that they are not on their own minding your dog in the event that an emergency situation arises in their life or in case they need advice on a problem with your pooch.
 You need to feel confident that they have professional 24/7 backup so that you know your pooch is in very good hands at all times.

 These concerns should be answered before you approve of that dog minder.
-The first perspective minder may not be a good fit but don’t be discouraged.
+The first prospective minder may not be a good fit but don’t be discouraged.
 That’s what meetings and research are for.
-The goal is to choose the best possible accommodation for your special needs buddy so both of you can be relaxed and be worry-free during your time away from each other.
+The goal is to choose the best possible special needs dog minding accommodation for your buddy so both of you can be relaxed and be worry-free during your time away from each other.

 And once you find ‘the one,’ better put that pet minding service’s number on the speed dial!